 - Blue Fox Flash Spinner – Good for faster retrieves and deeper water – Get it at Bass Pro Shops, or at FishUSA, or at Amazon.

-- Mepps Aglia Dressed Spinner is a popular spinner that many anglers prefer when trout fishing.
+- Mepps Aglia Dressed Spinner and the regular Mepps Aglia are a popular spinners that many anglers prefer when trout fishing.

 - Panther Martin Spinners are a favorite among river anglers and they have many great colors to choose from.
-You can check it out at Bass Pro Shops
+You can check it out at Fishusa.com or Bass Pro Shops

 These are good options for anglers looking to purchase spinners for trout.

 Spoons For Spring Trout